10 Ways To Tell If It’s Time To Update Your Website and Why It’s Important To Have A Clear Goal For Your Website.

 Remember the 1990s — Kurt Cobain, grunge, Lugz, Starter Jackets, and those Hypercolor t-shirts that encouraged way too much familiarity and let everyone know when your antiperspirant was failing?
 But before you break out your chain wallet and start wondering whatever happened to the original Aunt Viv on Fresh Prince, let’s talk about the ’90s in terms of technological advances.

 The 1990s were a time of new beginnings.
 Al Gore had just invented the internet and these things called modems were helping us screech our way onto the Information Superhighway.
-We were all going to become millionaire, dot com geniuses!
-But for every helpful, informative website there were so many that served few purposes other than to proclaim “Welcome To My Website!”
+We were all going to become millionaires, dot com geniuses!
+But for every helpful, informative website there were so many that served few purposes other than to boldly proclaim “Welcome To My Website!”

 Fast forward to today…content is king and the ability to easily access and update that content is pivotal.
 So if you’re still futzing around with static content, trying to perfectly “valign” that really sick animated gif into a triple-nested table, or your home page takes longer to load than a cord of wood, then yes, the Spirit of the ’90′s is alive in your website.